-Morgan Freeman has a voice that lends itself to wistful voiceovers, made iconic by The Shawshank Redemption, so when you’re casting the role of an infinitely wise overseer of human activity, he seems like a natural choice.
+Morgan Freeman has a voice that lends itself to wistful voice-overs, made iconic by The Shawshank Redemption, so when you’re casting the role of an infinitely wise overseer of human activity, he seems like a natural choice.
 This has led to the creation of a generation of film watchers who still refer to Freeman as “God” in their head when he’s on screen, which can get confusing.
 “What’s God doing in prison?”
 “Why’s God driving that old white woman about?”
 “Why does God appear to exist?”.

 Michael Caine, The Muppet Christmas Carol

-I once read that the golden rule of acting in a Muppet movie is to never acknowledge that you’re in a Muppet movie, which is certainly what Michael Caine manages to do as Ebeneezer Scrooge in this Muppety adaptation of the classic Dickens tale.
+It’s been said that the golden rule of acting in a Muppet movie is to never acknowledge that you’re in a Muppet movie, which is certainly what Michael Caine manages to do as Ebeneezer Scrooge in this Muppety adaptation of the classic Dickens tale.
 A family favourite, it’s unsurprising many will have first been familiar with this rather than abortion-heavy drama Alfie, Cold War spy thriller The Ipcress File or war film Zulu.
 Similarly more people know Kermit the Frog from his Muppet work, rather than his starring roles in Interview With the Vampire, Magnolia and Eyes Wide Shut.

-Samuel L Jackson, Star Wars Episode I-III
+Samuel L. Jackson, Star Wars Episode I-III

 “Enough is enough.
 I have had it with these mutherfucking Sith Lords on this mutherfucking space ship” is a line that would have automatically made the Star Wars prequels several times better.
 Instead George Lucas’s famously awful scripts completely fail to take advantage of having the world’s coolest man in them.
 But even though Mace Windu isn’t the galaxy’s best written character, Jackson’s charisma and presence still make him memorable.
-Regrettably myself and many other idiotic people will, for a long time, have recognised Samuel L Jackson as “him from Star Wars“.
+Regrettably myself and many other people will, for a long time, have recognised Jackson as “him from Star Wars“.
 At least we’re not as bad as the people who recognise him from The Matrix.

 By the time I was 13 I should really have seen a proper Meryl Streep film, yet in spite of her long and distinguished filmography the first thing I saw with her in was this dark kids film about some orphans who have to live with a variety of strange relatives.
 Streep stars opposite Jim Carrey, who I also knew from his lesser work first.
 For me, Carrey will always be The Grinch, rather than any of his characters in high quality films like Dumb and Dumber, Ace Ventura and The Mask.
 AC